 Learn techniques for microwave cooking.
 Recipe adaptation, nutritional food values and food preparation techniques taught.
-Purchase, care, and use of microwave ovens and cooking utensils included.
-(FT)
+Purchase, care,

 Nutrition Basics

 This course provides an introduction to nutrition, including the current Food Guide Pyramid, cholesterol, fats, sugar, sodium, vitamins and minerals.
 Emphasis will be placed on practical application of food selection and recipe modification to maximize the nutritional value of foods.
 (FT) Alternate Title(s): Introduction To Nutrition; Nutrition One